 If you do park at or near the garage and you have children, the playground is a MUST stop.
 It is classic castle playground with lots of obstacles, swings, hanging rings and bars.
 My kids could spend hours here.

 Our next stop, while we still have daylight, is usually the Castillo de San Marcos.
-If you want to explore the fort, you can go inside for $15 per adult and free for kids.
+If you want to explore the fort, you can go inside for $15 per adult and free for kids – also if you have a 4th grader, you can get a free pass to ALL national parks including this one!!
 Typically we don’t go inside, as the fort closes at 5pm.
 We have a great time just playing outside in the huge grassy area, walking along the castle walls, and taking in some beautiful views of the harbor.

-Our next destination – St. George street – we usually head towards just as it is getting dark.
+Another great activity that is free in St. Augustine is our next destination – St. George street – we usually head towards here just as it is getting dark.
 You could easily do St. George street first during the day if that is your preference.
-It is a favorite for shopping and dining.
+It is a favorite for window shopping, samples, and if you would like, dining.
 We start around the intersection of Cuna St. and St. George and head south.